1 October 2018 - 24 January 2022

 1 October 2009 to 30 September 2012

-Nicholas Phillips, Lord Phillips of Worth Matravers, KG was the first President of The Supreme Court, having been Senior Law Lord from 1 October 2008.
+Nicholas Addison Phillips, Lord Phillips of Worth Matravers, KG was the first President of the Supreme Court, having been Senior Law Lord from 1 October 2008.
 He was previously the Lord Chief Justice of England and Wales.

 Lord Phillips began his second stint as Lord of Appeal in Ordinary in October 2008.
 Before that he served as a Judge of the High Court of Justice, Queen’s Bench Division from 1987 to 1995, where he sat in the Commercial Court and presided over the Barlow Clowes and Maxwell prosecutions.